 Our view is that the proposal for asset segregation throughout the custody chain is predicated on the following premises.

 We believe that both of these premises are misleading.

 We believe that segregation in established books and records can achieve investor protection, and that segregation in accounts throughout the sub-custody chain introduces additional operational and settlement risks to the investor.
-Segregation would also introduce settlement delays, increase counterparty exposure and significantly impede the collateral substitution, optimisation and movement process.
+Segregation would also introduce settlement delays, increase counterparty exposure and significantly impede the collateral substitution, optimization and movement process.

 In addition, segregation at the sub-custodian level would have a number of unintended negative consequences, including the following:

 If you would like more information on AIFMD and tri-party collateral management, please contact your Relationship Manager.